gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 ## Specifying the Hello database schema

-If you are familiar with SQL syntax the Gaia DDL definition format will be familiar to you.
+If you are familiar with SQL syntax, the Gaia Data Definition Language (DDL definition format will be familiar to you.

 In your source folder, create a hello.ddl text file.
 Copy and paste the following definitions in it: